ShahrzadDG/Amazon-jewelry-customer-insights/Data science/README.md

-Aims: building an NLP pipeline for extracting insights from large-scale review data of jewelry market on Amazon using transformer models and LLMs.
+Aims: Building an NLP pipeline for extracting insights from large-scale review data of jewelry market on Amazon using transformer models and LLMs.

-Planned goals:
+- Completed (so far):

-Sentiment classification
+  - Sentiment Classification

-Topic modeling
+    - A transformer-based sentiment classification has been developed using DistilBERT and RoBERTa.

+    - Reviews are classified into negative, neutral, and positive classes.

+    - Labels are derived from rating scores.

+    - Stratified data splitting is used to preserve class distribution.

+    - Evaluation includes:

+      - accuracy

+      - macro-averaged precision, recall, and F1-score

+      - confusion matrix and per-class analysis

+In Progress

+Topic modeling: extracting dominant themes and topics from reviews

-Aspect-based sentiment analysis (e.g., durability, design, size)
+Aspect-based sentiment analysis: understand what exactly users like or dislike(e.g., durability, design, size)

 LLM-based summarization